Last updated: March 30, 2026

 • Naltrexone: antagonises endogenous endorphins to reduce craving

-• Disulfiram (antabuse): blocks metabolism of alcohol via aldehyde dehydrogenase, causing acetaldehyde to accumulate.
-Hence when the patient takes alcohol they get flushing, palpitations and vomiting as a side effect.
+• Disulfiram (antabuse): blocks the metabolism of alcohol via aldehyde dehydrogenase, causing acetaldehyde to accumulate.
+Hence, when the patient takes alcohol, they get flushing, palpitations and vomiting as a side effect.

 • Why is chlorpromazine (and antipsychotics in general) avoided in patients presenting with alcohol intoxication?